 Numbers have never been my strong suit.
 I stopped taking math in the ninth grade in favor of learning much more relevant life skills (“Movement and Mime”).
 Tipping after a meal gives me anxiety.
 And when it comes to my taxes, the only thing I know how to do is whine about them with the voracity of a Kardashian scorned.

 So when Stash Wealth founder and ex–Wall Streeter Priya Malani suggested I try out the Stash Plan, a financial plan specially designed for individuals and couples in their 20s and 30s, I was very, very nervous—nervous about exposing my amateurism (and bonkers spending habits), but also about getting bad news.
 Like, “You’ll probably never retire, and it’s your fault.”

-It also meant admitting the fact that in the past three months, I have:
+It also meant admitting the fact that I have:

 1. Purchased an $80 skull-shaped bottle of vodka with the aurora borealis printed on it in holographic ink.

 2. Paid someone on Favor $5 to fetch me a calzone when I was too lazy to walk down the street and get one myself.

 3. Spent $65 on a five-class ClassPass membership and did not attend one class.
 Not.
 One.

 4. Purchased and ate more than the recommended lifetime intake of steamed pork and chive dumplings.

 5. Told someone on Craigslist I would pay them more than the asking price ($180) for That Bathing Suit Taylor Swift Wore That One Time.*